 Ruben Amorim being thrown to the wolves

 You have to feel for Ruben Amorim - United's new head coach parachuted in from Portugal tasked with refloating a sinking ship.
 He has none of his own players, no money to spend and a group of wasters that don't want to improve.
 United's penny pinching owners have not given him the tools to succeed - it is akin to sending a solider into a warzone armed with a Mini Cooper and a water pistol.
 He wanted to take the job in the summer but United said it was now or never.
 We have the right man in charge and have to get behind him now.
 This mess is not of his own making and he should be applauded for telling it like it is.
-I like the fact we've got a manager to afraid to speak the truth and maybe upset a few - a far cry from the toeing-the-line approach of Ole Gunnar Solskjaer, or the lost-in-translation waffle of ten Hag.
+I like the fact we've got a manager not afraid to speak the truth and maybe upset a few - a far cry from the toeing-the-line approach of Ole Gunnar Solskjaer, or the lost-in-translation waffle of ten Hag.
 These players have had it too easy for too long

 Throw in the fact we've not had a left-back for two years, a pair of young strikers that can't score goals and a 50m goalkeeper who couldn't catch a bus and there you have it: uncoachable charlatans with not an ounce of pride or honour between them.